performance appraisal

 Drive Effective Performance

-It is everyone’s responsibility at your company to ensure that appraisal meetings suit the company’s needs.
-Appraisals should drive effective performance by providing accurate feedback to employees and leadership.
 To help this process, you need to ensure supervisors get proper training on how to do appraisals and clear instructions on how to score and communicate results.

-Written by: Penny Clarke, Content Specialist and Michelle Smith Schmidt, Marketing Manager
+Written by: Penny Clark, Content Specialist

 Additional Reading